asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 On the side here, the data files that they still have, per segment, they still maintain them in memory and periodically dump those data files back to Pango.
 Also compressed, I assume with the same hardware acceleration and using slightly different erasure coding algorithms.
-So those who are like simplifying recovery, like kind of not relying on that log so much.
+Those who are like simplifying recovery, like kind of not relying on that log so much.

 But again, the main idea is you, you only care, on the write path, you care about persistence.
 You don't necessarily care about putting the data in the right position as long as you can find it later and they can definitely find it later.

 {% include timecode.html time="17:26" %}
-So overall evaluation for that performance improvement and network improvement is EBS3 is definitely more performant than EBS1, more performant than EBS2.
+Overall evaluation for that performance improvement and network improvement is EBS3 is definitely more performant than EBS1, more performant than EBS2.

 They have graphs and benchmarks on that, but like overall, it just way better performance-wise and that's about it.
 But the benchmark they use is YCSB, RocksDB and SysBench MySQL.
-So they basically run MySQL on top of their desk and see how well it performs.
+They run MySQL on top of their desk and see how well it performs.
-So like application level.
+At the application level.

 #### EBS3: Elasticity

 {% include timecode.html time="17:59" %}
 The next challenge they talk about is elasticity.
-So basically how to make sure that service is providing like those cloud capabilities in terms of elasticity.
+How to make sure that service is providing like those cloud capabilities in terms of elasticity.
 And elasticity they discuss in terms of four separate metrics.
 Two metrics for latency, which is average and very high percentile, five, nine, stale latency.
 And so these are important.